 What?
 That's crazy.
 The most important work we do is the work we do.

-Seven years ago, I was floundering at SiriusXM -- the sheer amount of work was beyond overwhelming.
+I was floundering at SiriusXM during my first two years -- the sheer amount of work was beyond overwhelming.
 There was no way it could all be done, and I knew I could not do it.
 To make things worse, there were personality issues, a raging political overflow and collateral damage from the recent merging of Sirius and XM, and the classical music department was totally disconnected from the SXM organization as a whole.

 I worked nonstop, only ate lunch at my desk, didn't schedule time off unless absolutely necessary, including going to the doctor.
 The thought of being away from my desk for more than ten minutes, brought about panic I had never felt before.

 Then one day, an Intern showed up.
 At first, I thought: great... one more thing to do: teach and train the intern (away from my desk) when I could be programming the daily shifts of two classical music channels.